Master of Public Administration

 - A graduate writing seminar (2 credits)

-Seminars are scheduled two per semester during the academic year.
-Regular face-to-face class meetings are held at monthly weekend residences at the Athens or regional campus, with the remainder of the coursework completed online.
-At the residencies, seminar meetings are held at 6:00 PM Friday, 8:30 AM and 1:30 PM Saturday and 8:30 AM Sunday.
+Regular face-to-face class meetings are held at residences three weekends per semester at the Ohio University Dublin Center in Central Ohio, with the remainder of the coursework completed online.
+Residencies are held at 6:00 p.m.
+Friday, 8:30 a.m and 12:30 p.m.
+Saturday, and 8:30 a.m.
+Sunday, concluding at 12:30 p.m.
 Guest speakers from the public sector are occasionally invited to join as a guest speaker or for lunch/dinner over the course of the program.

 Although actual course offerings and the sequencing of course is depended on a number of factors, the schedule below is a representative of a typical two-year program.